CORE-cer/CORE/docs/developers/README.md

 2. A ClientMessageHandler object then receives the query from the client and parse it to obtain the information in an object calles Query.
 It also creates a ResultHandlerT which is in charge of sending the results of the query back to the specific client.

 3. The Backend is in charge of receiving the Query object and creates another object for the specific query, which can be a SimpleQuery (when we don't consider partition by) or a PartitionByQuery.
 After this, the Backend initializes the query, where the QueryCatalog is created and the method create_query of the specific query object is called.
-This method is in charge of steps ...
+This method is in charge of the following steps

 4. The AnnotatePredicatesWithNewPhysicalPredicates visitor is created, which identifies all predicates (for example `T1[name = 'INTC']`) and:
     - Transforms the CEQL Predicate into a Physical Predicate either